akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 ExpectMsg(42);
 ```

 As you can see the value 42 survives the fault handling directive because we're using the `Resume` directive, which does not cause the actor to restart.

-Now, if we
-change the failure to a more serious `NullReferenceException`, that will no
-longer be the case:
+If we change the failure to a more serious `NullReferenceException`, which we defined above to result in a `Restart` directive, that will no longer be the case:

 ```csharp
 child.Tell(new NullReferenceException());